jungho/k8s-bootcamp/security/README.md

 See [Controlling access to the K8S API](https://kubernetes.io/docs/admin/accessing-the-api/) to set up HTTP Basic Auth authentication, and see [Azure Active Directory plugin for client authentication with OIDC](https://github.com/kubernetes/client-go/tree/master/plugin/pkg/client/auth/azure) to set up authentication with your Azure AD tenant.

+### Admission Controllers ###

+After a request to the api server is authenticated and authorized, multiple admission controllers kick in.
+There are two types of admission contollers, Validating and Mutating.
+Validating admission controllers validates the resource to ensure it meets some policy prior to it being persisted in etcd.
+Mutating admission controlles mutates the resource to ensure some policy is met prior to it being persisted in etcd.
+Note, an admission controller can be both validating and mutating.
+Any admission controller can also reject a resource.
+For example, PodSecurityPolicy is enforced by the PodSecurityPolicy admission controller (see below).
+For the full list of built-in admission controllers (that need to be enabled/disabled by the cluster admin) see this reference. https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/

+Note, there are also admission controller webhooks.
+These are essentially admission controller that delegate the responsibility of validating and mutating to an external service.
+As of v1.9, there is also the Dynamic Admission Controller which enable you to implement your own admission controllers and deploy them separately from K8S.
+An example is Kelsey Hightower's [Grafeas example](https://github.com/kelseyhightower/grafeas-tutorial) that leverages Grafeas meta-data API to verify your images are properly signed prior to deploying the pods.

 Below we will show setting up authentication and RBAC authorization using x509 certificates.

 ### Authenticating using x509 certs ###